-Services that are covered for you What you must pay when you get these services HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months.
-For women who are pregnant, we cover: Up to three screening exams during a pregnancy.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
-Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+Services that are covered for you What you must pay when you get these services Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: There is no coinsurance, copayment, or deductible for Medicare-covered home health visits.
-Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week).
+In-Network \$0 copay for Medicare-covered home health visits.
+You must use network providers.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week).
+Out-of-Network 35% coinsurance.
 Physical therapy, occupational therapy, and speech therapy.
 Medical and social services.
 Medical equipment and supplies.
-The health plan requires authorizations for services, devices, or procedures such as implantable devices, home health, genetic testing, surgery, and transplants.
+The health plan requires authorization for services, devices, or procedures such as implantable devices, home health, genetic testing, surgery, and transplants.
 No referrals are required.

+Hospice care

-Services that are covered for you What you must pay when you get these services Hospice care You may receive care from any Medicare-certified hospice program.
+You may receive care from any Medicare-certified hospice program.
 You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 Your hospice doctor can be a network provider or an out-of-network provider.

-Covered services include: Drugs for symptom control and pain relief.
-Short-term respite care.
-Home care.
+Covered services include:

+- Drugs for symptom control and pain relief.

+- Short-term respite care.

+- Home care.

 For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.

-When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not SeniorCare VIP - Basic Rx (Cost).
-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services.
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network:

+• If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services.

+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not SeniorCare Advantage (PPO).